MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To use Azure PowerShell or Azure CLI in a GitHub Actions workflow, you need to first log in with the [Azure login](https://github.com/marketplace/actions/azure-login) action.

-The Azure login action supports two different ways of authenticating with Azure:
+The Azure login action supports different ways of authenticating with Azure:
 * [OpenID Connect (OIDC)](#use-the-azure-login-action-with-openid-connect)
 * [Service principal with secrets](#use-the-azure-login-action-with-a-service-principal-secret)
 * [System-assigned Managed Identity](#use-the-azure-login-action-with-system-assigned-managed-identity)